 Find out how much of this scent to use

-Vanilla Oak: Over a year ago, a customer sent us a partially burned candle from an obscure vendor.
-We loved it so much that we spent the better part of a year trying to perfect this mystical blend.
+Vanilla Oak: A customer sent us a partially burned candle from an obscure vendor and we loved it so much that we spent the better part of a year trying to perfect this mystical blend.
 With notes of Light Camphor, Italian Bergamot, Cassia Root to provide flighty top notes, this fragrance really shines with the strong middle and base notes of Sweet Heliotrope, Soft Amber, Warm Oak, Sandalwood, Patchouli and Creamy Vanilla.
 It's a lot to fit in one small fragrance but we think you'll be enchanted.
-Discolors to brown in toiletries because of the Vanilla but smells so good you won't even care.

 Vanilla Content: 5.9%